-(3) We will handsearch reference lists of relevant trials and systematic reviews retrieved by the search and contact experts in the field to obtain any additional trials.
-We will also handsearch relevant journals and conference abstracts that are not covered in the CGF register, in liaison with the Information Specialist.
+(3) We handsearched reference lists of relevant trials and systematic reviews retrieved by the search and contact experts in the field to obtain any additional trials.
+We will also handsearched relevant journals and conference abstracts that were not covered in the CGF register, in liaison with the Information Specialist.